Visitations (The Juan MacLean album)

-Visitations is a remix album from electronic artist The Juan MacLean.
-It was released on DFA Records in June 2006 as a download only album.
-The album is a compilation of remixes from a variety of artists including Reverso 68, X-Press 2, Cajmere, Putsch 79, Booka Shade and also contains an exclusive track called "Dance Floor Modulator" which features Nancy Whang of LCD Soundsystem.
+Visitations is a remix album from electronic artist the Juan MacLean, released through DFA Records on June 12, 2006, as a download only album.
+The album compiles remixes of various Juan MacLean songs, as remixed by a variety of artists, including Reverso 68, X-Press 2, Cajmere, Putsch 79, and Booka Shade.
+The track "Dance Floor Modulator" features Nancy Whang of LCD Soundsystem.